apache/flink/docs/release-notes/flink-1.10.zh.md

 #### Scheduler Rearchitecture ([FLINK-14651](https://issues.apache.org/jira/browse/FLINK-14651))
 Flink's scheduler was refactored with the goal of making scheduling strategies customizable in the future.
-Users that experience issues related to scheduling can fallback to the legacy scheduler by setting `jobmanager.scheduler: legacy` in their `flink-conf.yaml`.
+Using the legacy scheduler is discouraged as it will be removed in a future release.
+However, users that experience issues related to scheduling can fallback to the legacy scheduler by setting `jobmanager.scheduler` to `legacy` in their `flink-conf.yaml` for the time being.
+Note, however, that using the legacy scheduler with the [Pipelined Region Failover Strategy]({{ site.baseurl }}/dev/task_failure_recovery.html#restart-pipelined-region-failover-strategy) enabled has the following caveats:

+* Exceptions that caused a job to restart will not be shown on the job overview page of the Web UI ([FLINK-15917](https://issues.apache.org/jira/browse/FLINK-15917)).
+However, exceptions that cause a job to fail (e.g., when all restart attempts exhausted) will still be shown.
+* The `uptime` metric will not be reset after restarting a job due to task failure ([FLINK-15918](https://issues.apache.org/jira/browse/FLINK-15918)).

+Note that in the default `flink-conf.yaml`, the Pipelined Region Failover Strategy is already enabled.
+That is, users that want to use the legacy scheduler and cannot accept aforementioned caveats should make sure that `jobmanager.execution.failover-strategy` is set to `full` or not set at all.

 #### Java 11 Support ([FLINK-10725](https://issues.apache.org/jira/browse/FLINK-10725))
 Beginning from this release, Flink can be compiled and run with Java 11.
+All Java 8 artifacts can be also used with Java 11.
+This means that users that want to run Flink with Java 11 do not have to compile Flink themselves.

+When starting Flink with Java 11, the following warnings may be logged:

+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by org.apache.flink.core.memory.MemoryUtils (file:/opt/flink/flink-1.10.0/lib/flink-dist_2.11-1.10.0.jar) to constructor java.nio.DirectByteBuffer(long,int)
+    WARNING: Please consider reporting this to the maintainers of org.apache.flink.core.memory.MemoryUtils
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release

+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by org.apache.flink.api.java.ClosureCleaner (file:/home/flinkuser/.m2/repository/org/apache/flink/flink-core/1.10.0/flink-core-1.10.0.jar) to field java.lang.String.value
+    WARNING: Please consider reporting this to the maintainers of org.apache.flink.api.java.ClosureCleaner
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release

+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by org.jboss.netty.util.internal.ByteBufferUtil (file:/home/flinkuser/.m2/repository/io/netty/netty/3.10.6.Final/netty-3.10.6.Final.jar) to method java.nio.DirectByteBuffer.cleaner()
+    WARNING: Please consider reporting this to the maintainers of org.jboss.netty.util.internal.ByteBufferUtil
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release

+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by com.esotericsoftware.kryo.util.UnsafeUtil (file:/home/flinkuser/.m2/repository/com/esotericsoftware/kryo/kryo/2.24.0/kryo-2.24.0.jar) to constructor java.nio.DirectByteBuffer(long,int,java.lang.Object)
+    WARNING: Please consider reporting this to the maintainers of com.esotericsoftware.kryo.util.UnsafeUtil
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release

+These warnings are considered harmless and will be addressed in future Flink releases.

-Note that the connectors for Cassandra, Hive, HBase, and Kafka 0.8--0.11 have not been tested with Java 11 because the respective projects did not provide Java 11 support at the time of the Flink 1.10.0 release.
+Lastly, note that the connectors for Cassandra, Hive, HBase, and Kafka 0.8--0.11 have not been tested with Java 11 because the respective projects did not provide Java 11 support at the time of the Flink 1.10.0 release.

 ### Memory Management